 I so enjoyed my visit to Miro’s studio in Mallorca last year that I decided to visit the Fundacio Miro in Barcelona.
 It’s situated up on Montjuïc the mountain where the Olympic Park was in 1992 and which continues to be a tourist attraction.
 Three stops on the Metro to Parallel and the the Funicular up to Montjuic.

-It was a disappointing trip compared with the ones in Bilbao, Budapest and San Sebastián in that it’s almost entirely in a tunnel with just occasional sights of scrappy play areas and none of the vistaS across the city I was hoping for.
+It was a disappointing trip compared with the ones in Bilbao, Budapest and San Sebastián in that it’s almost entirely in a tunnel with just occasional sights of scrappy play areas and none of the vistas across the city I was hoping for.
 However, a few steps from the top of the funicular, my wish was granted with this view dominated by the magnificent Sagrada Familia.

 On the way to the Miro Foundation was a sculpture garden with some of the worst signage I’ve ever come across – tiny aluminium stakes with titles engraved – totally illegible.
 At Miro, things were handled much better.
 There is a huge collection of paintings, sculptures, tapestries and found objects displayed in spacious galleries.
 I’m glad I’d been to the studio in Mallorca to get an idea of Miro’s working methods.
 It’s also good to see that artists who choose to follow a different kind of visual vocabulary are well grounded in basic draughtsmanship.